 According to statistics from the U.S. Department of Labor, labor costs are one of the largest expenses any company has to absorb.
-In the retail industry, they average roughly 10%-20% of total revenue—even more than the cost of inventory on hand in most cases!
-Other industries, including the food and hospitality fields, may see that percentage rise as high as 30%.
-In many cases, the cost of labor is second only to the cost of real estate.
+In the retail industry, they average roughly 20% of total revenue—even more than the cost of inventory on hand in most cases!
+Other industries, including the food and hospitality fields, often see that percentage come in closer to 30-35%, and it can easily be up to 50%.

 How to Calculate the Labor Costs

 Take your total revenue from sales and divide it by your total payroll.
 Be sure to include the cost of any benefits packages your company offers as well.
 A solid labor cost percentage goal to shoot for in retail (durable or non-durable goods) is 15%-20%, while in the restaurant industry, 30% is considered “safe.”

 Want to be able to check in on this more often?
 Start using employee scheduling software that has labor cost dashboards.
 When I Work is free and will show you your actual and projected labor costs on the home screen as well as show you the cost of labor as you create the schedule, and provide a labor breakdown report for you as well.

 What Drives Labor Costs So High?